WhatFor/Testing-Guidelines/README.md

 ## Why Write Tests?

-Before we go into more detail, the benefits of testing can be summarised as:
+Before we go into more detail, the benefits of testing can be summarized as:

-* Code corrrectness
+* Code correctness
 * Code confidence
 * Cut down debugging time
 * Raises awareness of complex areas of code
 * Measuring code performance

 ### Code correctness